-In this distribution, a sample has a feature strongly correlated with its label~(i.e., robust feature) at the $c$-th dimension and has features weakly correlated~(i.e., non-robust features) at other dimensions.
-The correlation between non-robust features and the label is bounded by $\lambda$.
-The robust feature mimics human-interpretable, semantically meaningful attributes in natural objects~(e.g., shape).
+In this distribution, each sample has a feature that is strongly correlated with its label~(i.e., a robust feature) in the $c$-th dimension and weakly correlated features~(i.e., non-robust features) in the remaining dimensions.
+The correlation between the non-robust features and the label is bounded by $\lambda$.
+The robust features mimic human-interpretable, semantically meaningful attributes in natural objects~(e.g., shape).
 The non-robust features mimic human-imperceptible yet predictive attributes~(e.g., texture).

-\textbf{Test Data Distribution.} Similar to the training data distributions, we assume that the test data distribution has explicitly separated robust and non-robust features.
-However, our test distribution may exhibit more diverse structures and contain irrelevant, non-predictive features.
+\textbf{Test Data Distribution.} The test data distribution may exhibit more diverse structures than the training data distributions, and may include non-predictive features in addition to robust and non-robust features.